 4.2.9 Pastors may only be dismissed by vote of the congregation.
 This vote is to be held at a special business meeting at which no other business shall be conducted.
 This meeting shall be announced to the congregation on at least two occasions and at least two weeks in advance.
 Upon a negative vote of a simple majority of those members present and voting at this meeting, the term of office of the pastor being voted on will end.
-The vote is to be held by paper ballot and shall be tallied by those deacons who receive no financial compensation from the church.
+The vote is to be held by paper ballot and shall be tallied by those deacons who do not receive a regular salary (including part-time) for being on staff at the church.